 - Carpets – Like other home decoration, carpets are a prime trap for dirt and dust that can affect air quality, so, if you have carpets, ensure you vacuum them every few days.
 Use a mask to prevent dust made airborne by vacuuming being inhaled.

 - Pets – The dander from your pets is a real issue when it comes to low air quality.
 If you want to sleep better, you have to make sure that you aren’t letting your pets in the room as a minimum precaution.

 The importance of cleaning

 Cleaning regularly gives you two major benefits; cleaning will help you to declutter and keep the place tidy, which is proven to reduce stress, and stress is a recognized sleep inhibitor.
 Second of all, vacuuming that’s equipped with a sealed HEPA filter can aid in effectively removing allergens from the air, helping to give you a superior, cleaner quality of air.

-Another option is to purchase a high-quality air purifier can also assist in clearing your bedroom space greatly in terms of greatly reducing particulates, contaminants, dander and dust.
+Another option is to purchase a high-quality air purifier that can also assist in clearing your bedroom space greatly in terms of greatly reducing particulates, contaminants, dander, and dust.

-Cleaning is also a positive move to counteract sources of mold and/or mildew which can taint otherwise clean air from your home environment and make breathing more difficult.
+Cleaning is also a positive move to counteract sources of mold and mildew, which can taint otherwise clean air from your home environment and make breathing more difficult.